ubicucsd/bootcamp_19_20/8_Alignment1.md

 ## Multiple Sequence alignment

-Multiple sequence alignment aligns multiple sequences, but its inner workings are bit complicated (my way of saying I do not know them well enough to teach them) so we are just going to look at them from a distance.
+Multiple sequence alignment aligns multiple sequences, but its inner workings are bit complicated (my way of saying I do not know them well enough to teach them) so we are just going to focus on their applications.
 This type of alignment is used on a large number of more or less related sequences in order to infer homology and build evolutionary trees.
-My multiple sequence aligner of choice is mafft, which we will be using in the challenge below.
+My multiple sequence aligner of choice is mafft, which can be called from inside python.